UK inflation accelerates to 41-year high of 11.1%

 Consumer prices jumped 11.1% in the 12 months through October, compared with 10.1% in September, the Office for National Statistics said Wednesday.
-The October figure exceeded economists' expectations of 10.7%.
+The new figure exceeded economists' expectations of 10.7%.

 The figures come a day before Treasury chief Jeremy Hunt is scheduled to unveil a new budget amid growing calls for higher wages, increased benefits and more spending on health and education as raging inflation erodes the spending power of people across the country.